okanekuBack

 What we collect

 Whatever you put into the app: your accounts, the transactions you log, your budgets, categories, tags, notes.
-Plus the basics any sign-in needs — your email address, an encrypted password (or just an email if you use the magic-link flow), and a workspace name.
+Plus the basics any sign-in needs — your email address, an encrypted password (or just an email if you use the magic-link flow), and a journal name.

 We don't collect anything you didn't type.
 No bank-account scraping, no contact list, no location, no third-party analytics fingerprint.